Symposium on Foundations of Computer Science: History

 In 1960–1965, FOCS was known as the Symposium on Switching Circuit Theory and Logical Design, and in 1966–1974 it was known as the Symposium on Switching and Automata Theory.
 The current name has been used since 1975.
-Since 1973, the cover page of the conference proceedings has featured an artwork entitled synapse, by Alvy Ray Smith, who has also been the author of three papers in the conference.

 The publisher uses the acronym SFCS on their web sites for the conferences in 1975 to 1987.

+The cover pages of the conference feature an artwork entitled synapse, by Alvy Ray Smith; Smith donated the original artwork to the Simons Institute in 2023.

 Location

 FOCS is almost exclusively held in North America, and in particular in the United States, with few exceptions.